duranser/FSRCNN/README.md

 | Set5 ×2 | 37.00 dB | 0.9558 | 36.432 dB | 0.9528 | -0.568 dB | -0.0030 |
 | Set14 ×2 | 32.63 dB | 0.9088 | 32.394 dB | 0.9054 | -0.236 dB | -0.0034 |

-> The well-known paper values above correspond to the authors' best FSRCNN results trained with both the **91-image** and **General-100** datasets.
+> The paper [1] values above correspond to the authors' best FSRCNN results trained with both the **91-image** and **General-100** datasets.
 The supplied project checkpoint was trained only with the **91-image** dataset.
 The comparison is therefore informative, but not a strictly like-for-like reproduction.

 ---